dfrappart/dfrappart.github.io/_posts/2021-10-27-Levering_Logic_apps_to_do_ops_stuff_on_AKS_part1.markdown

 ```

-This section is where the logic apps gets the connection information and matches with the `API Connection`.
+This section is where the Logic App gets the connection information and matches with the `API Connection`.
-Ok, we are done for now, we have a very simple logic app which is should be able to stop our cluster aks `aks-csi1`.
+Ok, we are done for now, we have a very simple Logic App which is should be able to stop our cluster aks `aks-csi1`.
-But as i said, we want some dynamic thing, so let's insert a `List Resource From Resource Group` first:
+But as I said, we want some dynamic things, so let's insert a `List Resource From Resource Group` first:

 ![Illustration 15](/assets/aksops15.png)

-Just to be sure, let's trigger our logic app and see what's happens.
+Just to be sure, let's trigger our Logic App and see what happens.

 ![Illustration 16](/assets/aksops16.png)